rogerpadilla/nukak-website/src/content/docs/getting-started.md

 import { Migrator } from '@uql/core/migrate';
 import { pool } from './shared/orm.js';

-const migrator = new Migrator(pool);
+// The Migrator will automatically load all classes decorated with @Entity by default. const migrator = new Migrator(pool);
 await migrator.autoSync({ logging: true });
 ```